 So how do you tell if your Laser Tube has failed under warranty?

 Buying a laser tube from a reputable source, you can expect the actual power output of the laser to be around 7~10% higher than the rated value.
-Hence a 60 watt tube (with physical dimensions usually around 50mm diameter and 1200mm long) would output around 65 watts when new.
+Hence a 60 watt tube (with physical dimensions usually around 50mm diameter and 1200mm long) would typically output around 65 watts when new.
 This tube would need the power output to drop to below 45 watts in the first 180 days in order to claim on the warranty.
 Video evidence is usually needed to make a claim.

 It is not unusual for a Grade A, reputable brand to last more than 2~3 years or even longer.
 But making sure you have a Grade A tube in the first place is the main problem.